-The Bahrain Development Bank BSC (c), a public sector organisation owned by the Government of Bahrain has a 1.07% interest in the share capital of the Bank.
+The Bahrain Development Bank B.S.C. (c), a public sector organization owned by the Government of Bahrain has a 1.07% interest in the share capital of the Bank.

-5.4: Ownership of shares by board members:
+5.4: Ownership of shares by Board members:

-Seven members of the board have shareholdings ranging from 0.13% to 0.98% of capital.

-No board members have shareholding exceeding 1% of capital, although a number of board members represent corporate shareholders with shares ranging from 0.22% to 6.51% of capital.
+Seven members of the Board have shareholdings ranging from 0.13% to 0.98% of total capital.
+No Board members have shareholding exceeding 1% of total capital, although a number of Board members represent corporate shareholders with shares ranging from 0.43% to 5.43%.